-"Geopolitical Implications of the EU's Carbon Border Adjustment Mechanism" (with Katharina Koch and Jennifer Winter) (forthcoming).
+"Geopolitical Implications of the EU's Carbon Border Adjustment Mechanism" (with Katharina Koch and Jennifer Winter) 2023.
 Book chapter in Changing the Paradigm of Energy Geopolitics: resources and pathways in the light of global climate challenges, João Simões, Francisco Leandro, Eduardo Caetano de Sousa, Roopinder Oberoi, eds.
+Peter Lang Publishers.
+ISBN: 9781433191350.

 Carbon tariffs, although complicated and costly to design and implement, reduce carbon leakage, shift the cost of abatement partly from countries with high carbon taxes to ones with low (or no) carbon taxes, and reduce competitiveness pressures on emissions-intensive and trade-exposed industries in high carbon-tax countries.
 Following this rationale and to level the carbon playing field, the European Union (EU) announced its proposal for the Carbon Border Adjustment Mechanism (CBAM) in 2019 as part of the European Green Deal.
 Once it takes effect in 2026, the CBAM will be the first initiative of its kind.
 This chapter conceptualizes the CBAM as soft power diplomacy with which the EU attempts to generate policy reforms in third countries by imposing carbon tariffs and related incentives.
 Furthermore, the limited sectoral coverage reveals the dynamics of the EU’s normative power on climate policy and the influence of its climate policy on the international system.
 The main research question is how the CBAM may influence geopolitical relations between the EU and its main trade partners.